 #1 Resume for the medical industry: here receptionist cares about people as much as a doctor.
-Most private clinics require someone, who knows the software, deals with incoming calls, and can optimize the workflow in an effective way.
+Most private clinics require someone, who knows the software, deals with incoming calls, and can effectively optimize the workflow.

 #2 Resume for a front-desk team member: the hospitality sector is well-known for receptionist duties.
-Be ready to leave a comfort zone, and deal with the strangest demands in your life.
+Be ready to leave your comfort zone, and deal with the strangest demands in your life.
 A diploma from high school and specific certificates will help you to get a job, as there are many applicants all the time.

 To ease the process of formatting, you may like to search for a sample of a front-desk receptionist’s resume.
-Whenever you passed training in office machinery, don’t hesitate to mention it; the additional education and customer service are the best recommendations here!
+Whenever you passed training in office machinery, don’t hesitate to mention it; additional education and customer service are the best recommendations here!

 #3 Resume for a beauty salon: well, thanks to great advertising, the receptionist is never bored in this case.
 Select the programs you participated in; recall even the volunteer experience if it can show your connection to customer service.